Nmircheski/portfolio/libs/legacy/work/README.md

-# work
+# work-legacy

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test work` to execute the unit tests.
+Run `nx test work-legacy` to execute the unit tests.